QSD-Group/QSDsan/docs/source/index.rst

    for_developers/tutorial_template

-Sanitation Explorer is and will stay open source under University of Illinois/NCSA Open Source License, please refer to the `LICENSE <https://github.com/QSD-for-WaSH/sanitation/blob/master/LICENSE.txt>`_ for details.
+QSDsan is and will stay open source under University of Illinois/NCSA Open Source License, please refer to the `LICENSE <https://github.com/QSD-Group/QSDsan/blob/master/LICENSE.txt>`_ for details.

 References